xihan-AI/xihan-AI/README.md

- A new student in Data Science, currently acquiring foundational knowledge in the fields of artificial intelligence and machine learning.
+ A student in Data Science, currently acquiring foundational knowledge in the fields of artificial intelligence and machine learning.

 <!--